All About Visiting Yellowstone in February

 February in Yellowstone National Park is an absolute winter wonderland.
-Nothing beats the snowy meadows, hot steam rising from a geyser to meet with the bitterly cold air, or an icicle-covered bison trudging through a white plain.
+Nothing beats the snowy meadows, hot steam rising from a geyser to meet the bitterly cold air, or an icicle-covered bison trudging through a white plain.
 There are many benefits to visiting in February, as well as some drawbacks.
-If you can make it to Yellowstone in February, you are sure to have an incredible trip, and leave with an appreciation for the snow and solitude of winter.
+If you can make it to Yellowstone you are sure to have an incredible trip and leave with an appreciation for the snow and solitude of winter.

 Benefits of Visiting in February

 The biggest benefit of visiting in February is the wildlife viewing.
 Most animals make their way to the meadows and valleys because the high country is too cold in the winter.
-The high concentration of animals at lower elevation makes it much easier to view them—bison, bighorn sheep, foxes, wolves and elk are plentiful in Yellowstone’s valleys.
+The high concentration of animals at lower elevations makes it much easier to view them.
+Bison, bighorn sheep, foxes, wolves, and elk are plentiful in Yellowstone’s valleys.
 The snow is often beneficial to those wanting to see wildlife as the dark coats of many creatures are contrasted to the white of the snow and therefore make them easier to spot.
 Visitors will also have a better chance of seeing– or at least seeing the footprints of– some of the park’s more elusive hunters such as mountain lions, bobcats, lynx, and badgers.
-While it may not be intuitive, winter is one of the best times to view wildlife in the park as many of the ungulates, especially bison, will stand still for hours to conserve energy and heat, making winter photos easy.
+While it may not be intuitive, winter is one of the best times to view wildlife in the park as many of the ungulates will stand still for hours to conserve energy and heat, making winter photos easy.

 Drawbacks of Visiting in February